Did Hillary Break the Law?

-Whether Hillary kept classified information on an unsecured server and diverted public record from her boss, muddies the waters as far as I’m concerned; not to mention complicating the issue.
+Whether Hillary kept classified information on an unsecured server and diverted public records from her boss muddies the waters as far as I’m concerned, not to mention complicating the issue.
 Are they important?
 Sure they are, but Hillary has already admitted to breaking the law – these specific laws – which makes her ineligible for public office at the very least and probably due some decent prison time in addition.

 When you build a case, you start with the solid evidence you have and build from there.
 But I want you to ask yourself: If this was you, would you be able to run for public office, or would you be in jail already?